andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 # Part 1: Our Story Begins: Existing Constraints & High Stakes

 Note:
-We're going to share the story of our most recent project together (and some other bits before and after)
+We're going to share the story of one of our most recent projects together (and some other bits before and after)

-We have first hand experience of seeing what DDD looks like on a very large scale.
-We have seen in detail how pseudo-DDD is the near enemy[1] or real DDD, and that when it strikes it can make the adoption job all the harder, and make the journey towards shaping a success even more effort.
+We have first hand experience of seeing what DDD looks like on a large scale.
+We have seen in detail how pseudo-DDD is the near enemy[1] of real DDD, and that when it strikes it can make the adoption job all the harder, and make the journey towards shaping a success even more difficult.

-We worked on the same project but we overlapped very little.
+While we worked on the same project but we overlapped very little.
 I (Andrew) inherited a bunch of early artefacts from another DDD expert whom I never met, and mainly handled the discovery of the domain.

 Just as Andrew had inherited a legacy from those who went before him, I (Gayathri) inherited from him (with all the good and bad that that brings).
 I (Gayathri) was largely focussed on delivering what Andrew had found (and fixing the mistakes he had made.)

+SO what was the project?
+It was the transformation and modernisation of the core public systems within the UK Judicial system.

 ---